 Anyway, my point here isn't that Alex is talking about Odin because he's an Odinist.

-I'm saying that Alex Jones runs a completely, explicitly white identity-focused radio show where one of his regular guests is a guy who reveres Anders Breivik, which is sort of the place where you might find references to Odin suspicious.
+I'm saying that Alex Jones runs a completely explicitly white identity-focused radio show where one of his regular guests is a guy who reveres Anders Breivik, which is sort of the place where you might find references to Odin suspicious.

 In other contexts, this comes off as a little bit of trivia.

-In this context, it kind of sounds like it might be a knowing wink.
+In this context, it kind of sounds like it might be a knowing wink, but it's probably just Alex being a blowhard.

 Honestly, I don't think that he's signaling to this community, but it doesn't look great.

-So Alex gets back to talking about how Reddit's owned by the Chinese, and I only play this clip here because it's sort of similar to things he's already said, but it's important because you need to nail down what he's really trying to say.
+And I only play this clip here because it's sort of similar to things he's already said, but it's important because you need to nail down what he's really trying to say.

-Did you know that a communist Chinese controlled tech company invested millions of dollars in February of this year in Reddit and within just a month the site was frozen and put in quarantine and now has essentially been shut down.
+Did you know that a communist Chinese-controlled tech company invested millions of dollars in February of this year in Reddit, and within just a month, the site was frozen and put in quarantine and now has essentially been shut down.

-He's lying about the timeline, he's lying about the investment, and he's doing that in order to try and get any remnant that he has of that sort of meme-y crowd to move over to Carpe Donctum's stuff.
+He's doing that in order to try and get any remnant that he has of that sort of meme-y crowd to move over to Carpe Donctum's stuff because Alex is associated with Carpe Donctum and that makes him have more adjacency to where this meme stuff would be happening.

-So he's talking about the sales that they'll have next year which implies that they'll be around next year and that they will have product to sell next year.
+So he's talking about the sales that they'll have next year, which implies that they'll be around next year and that they will have product to sell next year.

-We're going to be around, but hey, our sales are not going to be as good.
+Also, I don't know how good an idea this is to be like, we're going to be around, but hey, our sales are not going to be as good.

 It's no coincidence that within a month or so of their investment that suddenly a sub that has been under attack for four years suddenly just gets quarantined.

-So this is a headline for the Washington Post, and Alex wants the headline to be, quote, she must crush Trump, because Alex wants the perception to be that the mainstream media is begging a foreign leader to destroy Trump.
+So this is a headline for the Washington Post, and Alex wants the headline to be, quote, Xi must crush Trump, because Alex wants the perception to be that the mainstream media is begging a foreign leader to destroy Trump.

-A leader, not the leader.
+Note, a leader, not the leader.

 That's important.